Academic Handbook Operations

 Policy Objectives

-1. To ensure that waste management is performed in accordance with all waste legislative requirements, including the duty of care, and to plan for future legislative changes and to mitigate their effects.
+1. To ensure that waste management is conducted in accordance with all waste legislation requirements, including the duty of care, and to plan for future legislative changes and mitigate their effects.

 1. To minimise waste generation at source and facilitate repair, reuse and recycling.